adamkarvonen/SAE_Bench_Template/README.md

 ```

 All evals can be ran with current batch sizes on Gemma-2-2B on a 24GB VRAM GPU (e.g. a RTX 3090).
 By default, some evals cache LLM activations, which can require up to 100 GB of disk space.
 However, this can be disabled.

+Autointerp requires the creation of `openai_api_key.txt`.
+Unlearning requires requesting access to the WMDP bio dataset (refer to `unlearning/README.md`).

 ## Overview